TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Index.rst

 reStructuredText & Sphinx
 =========================

-This chapter is a reference for writing documentation using reStructuredText (also referred to as reST) and Sphinx.
+This chapter is an introduction and reference for writing documentation using reStructuredText (also referred to as reST) and Sphinx.

 It is recommended to read (or at least browse through)